Casa Batlló

 Casa Batlló (/ca/) is a building in the center of Barcelona, Spain.
 It was designed by Antoni Gaudí, and is considered one of his masterpieces.
-A remodel of a previously built house, it was redesigned in 1904 by Gaudí (but the actual construction works hadn't begun at this point) and has been refurbished several times since.
+A remodel of a previously built house, it was redesigned in 1904 by Gaudí (although the actual construction had not begun at this point) and has been refurbished several times since.
 Gaudí's assistants Domènec Sugrañes i Gras, Josep Canaleta and Joan Rubió also contributed to the renovation project.

-The local name for the building is Casa dels ossos (House of Bones), as it has a visceral, skeletal organic quality.
-It is located on the Passeig de Gràcia in the Eixample district, and forms part of a row of houses known as the Illa de la Discòrdia (or Mansana de la Discòrdia, the "Block of Discord"), which consists of four buildings by noted Modernista architects of Barcelona.
+Casa Batlló is located on the Passeig de Gràcia in the Eixample district and forms part of a row of houses known as the Illa de la Discòrdia (or Mansana de la Discòrdia, the "Block of Discord"), so named because it features four striking, and strikingly different, buildings by noted Modernista architects of Barcelona.

 Like everything Gaudí designed, Casa Batlló is only identifiable as Modernisme in the broadest sense.
 The ground floor, in particular, has unusual tracery, irregular oval windows and sculpted stonework with sinuous, squiggly forms.
 There are few straight lines, and much of the façade is decorated with a colorful mosaic made of broken ceramic tiles (trencadís).
-The roof is arched and was likened to the back of a dragon or dinosaur.
-A common theory about the building is that the rounded feature to the left of centre, terminating at the top in a turret and cross, represents the lance of Saint George (patron saint of Catalonia, Gaudí's home), which has been plunged into the back of the dragon.

-In 2005, Casa Batlló became an UNESCO World Heritage Site.
+In 2005, Casa Batlló became a UNESCO World Heritage Site.